hesam-mousavi/falcon-base-services/README.md

 ~~~php
 setEnv($key, $value);
 ~~~

+## Config
+You can also use configuration files in your project that return an array.
+Place the configuration file in the config folder and access the desired values using the `falconConfig($file, $key = null, $folder_path = null)` function.

+- `$file`: The name of the configuration file.

+- `$key`: The key of the requested array.
+If null, the entire file content is returned.

+- `$folder_path`: By default, the path to the configuration files is in the config folder.
+If you want to have new configurations in your project, you can also specify the path to the new folder.
 ## Service Container - Service Provider
 The plugin uses a powerful service container with autowiring capabilities.
 - **Singleton Services:** Register a singleton service using: